Best Kettlebells UK 2026

 ## Amazon Basics: The Obvious Starting Point

-What I like: - Price is hard to argue with - Cast iron lasts forever - Flat base for floor exercises - Available in most weights
+What we like: - Price is hard to argue with - Cast iron lasts forever - Flat base for floor exercises - Available in most weights

 The honest downsides: - Handle is slightly wider than premium options - Surface can feel rough initially (chalk helps) - Finish isn't pretty (who cares?)